What Is Corn?

-The sweet corn that you eat at cookouts comes in yellow, white, or a combination of the two colors, and it has a mildly sugary taste.
+- Sweet corn.
+This is the type you eat at cookouts; it comes in yellow, white, or a combination of the two colors and has a mildly sugary taste.

-Popcorn, before you prepare it, has a soft, starchy center surrounded by a hard gold-colored shell.
+- Popcorn.
+This is a type of flint corn.
+Before you prepare it, popcorn has a soft, starchy center surrounded by a hard gold-colored shell.
 Inside is a tiny drop of water.
 When you heat popcorn in a pan or in your microwave, the moisture inside gives off steam.
 Pressure from the steam builds to the point where the kernel explodes, and the center opens into a fluffy white nugget.

-Dent corn, which comes in white and yellow, has a dent in the top of each kernel.
-Its main uses are animal feed and manufactured foods, like tortilla chips and grits.
+- Dent corn.
+This comes in white and yellow and has a dent in the top of each kernel.
+Its main uses are as animal feed and manufactured foods, like tortilla chips and grits.

 Corn Health Benefits

 Don't let the sweet taste fool you.
-Choosing corn and whole-grain corn products -- rather than food that has processed white flour -- can lead to better gut health and help lower your chances of getting diseases like cancer, heart disease, and type 2 diabetes.
+Choosing corn and whole-grain corn products -- rather than food that has processed white flour -- can be good for your health in many ways.

-Popcorn may also help prevent diverticulitis, a condition that causes pouches in the walls of your colon.
+Popcorn may also help prevent diverticulitis, a condition that causes pouches in the walls of your colon, a body part below your stomach.
 In a large study, men who ate more popcorn had a lower risk of getting diverticular disease.

 Corn is a starchy vegetable, like potatoes and peas.
 That means it has sugar and carbohydrates that can raise your blood sugar levels.
 It can still be a healthy part of your diet if you don't overdo it.
 If you have diabetes, you don't necessarily need to avoid corn, but watch your portion sizes.

-Often, corn gets contaminated by fungi that put off toxins called mycotoxins.
-If you eat a lot of corn with these toxins, you’re at a higher risk for certain cancers, liver problems, lung issues, and slowing of your immune system.
+Often, corn gets contaminated by fungi that produce toxins called mycotoxins.
+Eating a lot of corn with these toxins can put you at a higher risk for certain cancers, liver problems, and lung issues.
+It can also slow down your immune system.